I believe there’s no voice like your voice, and you have a responsibility to humanity to use it.

 I found myself in an empire state of mind, and it never quite wore off!
 I had unearthed massive quantities of golden courage.
 If you can make it there, you can make it anywhere, right?
 That’s what Frank Sinatra told me.

 Everything I wanted felt totally within my grasp.
 Power and possibility were coursing through my veins.
 I decided it was time to live out one of my best, scariest fantasies: moving to another country.
-I left on a jet plane for Korea to teach English to kiddos, but before I fled the U.S., I made myself one unbreakable soul promise: that when I came back, I would never work for anyone else again.
-(Still intact.)
+I left on a jet plane for Korea to teach English to kiddos, but made a soul promise to myself: I would figure out how to start a business.

 I bought a Macbook Air and started editing eBooks for pennies after class, exhausted after 10 hours of teaching but 100% committed to doing whatever it took to succeed as an entrepreneur.
 Or, a freelancer, I guess you would have called me then, as it was the quickest way to get my foot in the door of self-employment.
 Each time I made a buck, I reinvested it back into my business—books, courses, software.
 I bought a domain name, had a logo made (which I’ve never used, P.S.), and started actively listening to what my customers were asking me for.
 And what they were asking me for was to write.
 Websites.
 Blogs.
 Lead magnets.
 They loved how I was promoting my services, and they wanted me to do it for them.